Linuxfabrik/monitoring-plugins/README.md

 Every plugin supports `--help` and prints its version with `--version`.

-For the verify-then-run variant and other installation paths (Windows, source, air-gapped, per-distribution, sudoers drop-ins, SELinux), see [INSTALL.md](INSTALL.md).
+For more installation paths, see [INSTALL.md](INSTALL.md): the LFOps Ansible role for fleets (Linux and Windows), the source install for running the latest state in production, air-gapped and per-distribution setups, sudoers drop-ins and SELinux.

 Plugins that share setup steps: